-From mid-February to late March, I spent my mornings enveloped by a mammoth, floppy coat inside a freezing storage-turned-sunroom.
-I puffed peat pellets with warm water; I sowed dozens of different seed types, and I covered them with plastic and sat them in front of sunny windows.
+From mid-February to late March, I spent my mornings inside a freezing storage room-turned-sunroom.
+I puffed peat pellets with warm water; I sowed dozens of seed types, covered them with plastic, and sat them in front of sunny windows.

-When it came time to direct-seed, the wind sent my sorted seed container into a tailspin.
+When it came time to direct-seed, the wind sent my sorted seed containers into a tailspin.
 I came close to crying when I realized that I no longer knew what was what.
 I ended up angrily throwing seeds onto the compost and I told myself that it didn’t matter; I didn’t care.
-Gardens were useless and I could buy my produce at the grocery store, thank you very much!
+Gardens were useless, and I could buy my produce at the grocery store, thank you very much!